 - Frame Narrative.
 A mysterious branch of the Canadian government is investigating superheroes, and is in turn being investigated by the mysterious vigilante known as the Loon.
 Art by Craig Wilson.

 - Northern Tales.
-Iknigpalagaq’s old partner reminisces about her final mission.
+Iknigpalagaq’s old partner reminisces about Iknigpalagaq’s final mission against her greatest enemy.
 Art by Eric Johnson.

 - Back in the Saddle.
 Johnny Canuck, greatest Canadian hero of World War II, meets Jacques de Canada, greatest Canadian hero of the modern world.
 Art by Jeff Ellis and Kate Ebensteiner.